TCCL/graph-layer-components/README.md

 Anonymous requests are not enabled by default.
 You must configure the Graph Layer server and the library to enable anonymous requests.
 See the section on _Global Configuration_ below for more on how to configure anonymous requests in the library client.

-Each library component has an `anonymous` property that determines explicitly whether anonymous requests are used by that component; it only applies if the library is globally configured to perform anonymous requests.
-If this property is omitted, then the component will only use anonymous requests if `anonymousFallback` is `true` and the user does not have a valid Graph Layer session.
-The global `anonymousFallback` property applies when no component-level `anonymousFallback` property is provided.
+Each library component has an `anonymous` property that determines when anonymous requests are used.
+If this property is set to `fallback`, then the component will enable anonymous requests based on the `anonymousFallback` library option.
+(Note that `fallback` is the default value.)
+Otherwise the property either enables or disables anonymous requests explicitly via a truthy value (e.g. "off" or "enable").

 ### Using as a Vue.js component library